Sam Brockway worked in partnership with Visit Idaho to create this Travel Tip.

 - Mores Mountain Loop, Boise National Forest, access from the Mores Mountain Loop Trail near the Shafer Butte campground.

 Variety in the Valleys

 Later in the fall (early-to-mid-October), as the leaves change colors at lower elevations, the real show begins.
-Homogenous greens become a mix of mustard yellow from the cottonwoods, cherry red from the maples, and burnt orange from the oaks.
+Homogenous greens become a mix of mustard yellow from the cottonwoods, cherry red from the maples and burnt orange from the oaks.
 The ample supply of water and sunlight in the valleys leads to a diverse blend of deciduous trees with a greater mixture of colors than at higher elevations.
-This is a time of year where I like to go for a drive and simply go where the colors lead me.
+This is a time of year when I like to go for a drive and simply go where the colors lead me.
 Some of my favorite autumn drives include:

 - Middlefork Road through Crouch.

 - Highway 55 to Cascade.

 City of Trees

 Why overthink it?
 Boise is called the “City of Trees” for a reason, and that reason becomes abundantly clear come October.
 While the dense green foliage adorning the city provides welcome shaded refuge from the summer heat, the trees are most noticeably beautiful once the temperatures begin to drop.
 Whether it’s an afternoon spent on a patio in Hyde Park, a lazy bike ride along the Greenbelt or even a hike in the foothills, it is impossible not to be influenced by the calming presence that the warm colors add to the city.
 Fall colors can be enjoyed from any part of Boise.
 My favorite places to get out and see the changing leaves are:

 - Boise River Greenbelt accessed from the Boise Whitewater Park.

 - Five Mile Gulch Trail accessed from Shaw Mountain Road.